joinpursuit/Pursuit-Core-Web/fundamentals/regex/README.md

 * `[A-Za-z0-9_]` same as `\w`

 ### Quantifiers
-Ok, what if we want to match a word character, a digit or an entire pattern more than one time?. **Quantifies!!**
+Ok, what if we want to match a repeating word character, digit or an entire pattern?. **Quantifiers!!**

 There are a few more of these: